evilsoft/crocks/docs/src/pages/docs/crocks/Result.md

 Although we do our best to not use `Error` to control program flow, there are times when we don't have full control over the behaviour of a function.
 The saviour in this situation is `tryCatch`.
-You can wrap this funcition and it will always return a `Result`
+You can wrap this function and it will always return a `Result`

 ```javascript